 What is a BSN?

-The Burgerservicenummer (BSN) is a unique personal number issued to everyone registered with the Gemeentelijke Basisadministratie persoonsgegevens (GBA), or the Personal Records Database of the municipality.
-The BSN was formerly known as the Social-Fiscal (SOFI) Number.
+The Burgerservicenummer (BSN) is a unique personal number issued to everyone registered with the Basisregistratie Personen, the Municipal Personal Records Database (BRP).

 Government authorities use the BSN to correspond with citizens and exchange personal information with other (government) agencies, when legally permitted; for example, between the municipality and the Inland Revenue Department (Belastingdienst).
 The BSN is an important tool for improving government services.

 The BSN is required for starting a job in the Netherlands, opening a bank account, using the health care system, applying for benefits, buying a car and announcing a change of address, to name a few examples.

 The BSN is also being used to combat identity fraud and misspelled names.